owickstrom/domain-modeling-with-haskell-data-structures-oredev/src/slides.md

     - The `g` and `a` parameters are only there for reporting
 * Recursion schemes is an *advanced* option

-## What's Missing?
+## What we haven't covered

 TODO!

 ## Summary

 * Use Haskell data types
-    - As your starting point
+    - As the basis of your domain model
     - To structure computation
 * Leverage great abstractions
     - Functor